Brianmitchtay/Brianmitchtay/README.md

 - 👋 Hi, I’m @Brianmitchtay
 - 👀 I’m currently burying my nose in all things WooCommerce
-- 🌱 I’m currently learning OOP in PHP and AJAX in JavaScript
+- 🌱 When I'm not catching bugs 🐛 I'm learning OOP in PHP/Python and AJAX to better understand the web
+- I love technology and believe nature is the most advanced tech that exists